Topl/BramblSc-docs/docs/Modules/Wallet/Credentialler/Prove.md

     prove(unprovenTx: IoTransaction)
     ```
 * **Then**
-    The unproven transaction is returned.
+    The unmodified transaction is returned.

 ```json
 {